Skip to content

 • Regenerate the session ID periodically.

-• Store the session data on the server-side in an encrypted format.
+• Store the session data on the server-side in a secure directory.

 • Use HTTPS to protect the transmission of session data.